konvajs/konva/README.md

 # Building the library
 To build the library, you need to have Ruby and Rubygems installed.
 After that, install the dependencies by running `bundle install`.

-To build a development version of the library, run `rake build:dev`.
-To build a minify version of the library, run `rake build:prod`.
+To build a development version of the library, run `thor build:dev`.
+To build a minify version of the library, run `thor build:prod`.

 # Adding a new file in the src directory
-If you add a file in the src directory, add into the array in the Rakefile.
+If you add a file in the src directory, add into the array in the Thorfile.